FmTod/.github/guidelines/GENERAL.md

 ## GitHub
 * Create one PR per bugfix or feature
 * Base all PRs on the master branch unless stated otherwise
-* Try pushing your code to GitHub at least daily
+* Push your code to GitHub at least daily (even if incomplete)

 ## Tests
 * Create a new test for each feature